 When it comes to the more advanced DSLRs, there’s pretty much a Canon to match every Nikon.
 That’s not always the case though.
 Nikon hasn’t yet come up with an answer to Canon’s speedy 10 fps EOS 7D Mark II, and Nikon has a camera designed specifically for astrophotography, the D810A, where Canon’s similar option has a smaller APS-C sensor.

 When it comes to entry-level options, however, Canon’s selection doesn’t quite match up with Nikon’s models.
 There are older Canon DSLRs available for around $500, but the current models (as listed on Canon’s website) start at $899 for the body only for the EOS 60D.
-Nikon’s D3300 offers full DSLR capability to beginners for a $650 list price—and that includes a kit lens.
+Nikon’s D3300 offers full DSLR capability to beginners for a $650 list price — and that includes a kit lens.
 Canon offers a model priced fairly evenly with the enthusiast Nikon D7200, the T6S, but there are some pretty significant differences.
 The D7200 has no optical low pass filter, 51 autofocus points, 60 fps HD video, 6-7 fps burst shooting and an 1,100 shot battery life.
 The T6S, by comparison, has an optical low pass filter, 19 focus points, 30 fps HD video, 5 fps burst shots and half the battery life.
 Where the specs are close in the high-end models, Nikon often offers more in their entry and enthusiast options (though again, that’s not always the case).

-Canon Vs. Nikon: So which one is best?
+Canon Vs. Nikon: Which one is best?

 Buying a DSLR is a bit different than buying a compact camera, because once you start accumulating lenses, it becomes much more expensive to change brands.
 Since the two brands operate a little differently (and with different terminology), switching would also mean relearning a few minor things.